Actively Recruiting

 - Eye surgery in the last 3 months or planned in next 6 months

-- Diagnosed with migraine headaches
+- Diagnosed with migraine headache

 - Profound hearing or visual impairment